 The Seabrook Ave shared path and cycleway connects to the New Lynn train station and town centre via the existing shared path along Margan Avenue and Rankin Avenue.
 The cycleway will also help children cycle to New Lynn Primary school more easily.

 This route was preferred over other routes in New Lynn as it is the most cost-effective option.
-Other options included land purchase or significant roadworks, and could not be delivered with the funding available.
+Other options required land purchase or significant roadworks, and could not be delivered with the funding available.

 Funding from the Government’s Urban Cycleway Programme, combined with local funding, has been allocated to provide better connections within this community.